gitlabhq/gitlabhq/doc/development/fe_guide/customizable_dashboards.md

 > - [Generally available](https://gitlab.com/gitlab-org/gitlab/-/issues/411407) in GitLab 16.6.
 Feature flag `combined_analytics_dashboards_editor` removed.

 The dashboard designer provides a graphical interface for users to modify the panels and add new ones on user-defined dashboards.
-Is is not available on GitLab hardcoded dashboards.
+It is not available on GitLab hardcoded dashboards.

 NOTE: